nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-upgrade-notes-lts-2023.md

 ## Upgrading Web UI from LTS 2021 to LTS 2023

-The initial release of Web UI on LTS 2023 is meant to be a transparent upgrade.
-It uses the same codebase as LTS 2021 and requires no specific upgrade process.
+Upgrading Web UI from LTS 2021 to LTS 2023 is a transparent process.
+It uses the same codebase as its LTS 2021 counterpart and requires no specific upgrade process.

 #### Studio Projects